 Both figures above are from the AuroraWatchUK web site at https://aurorawatch.lancs.ac.uk/plots/?project=awn&site=sum&date=2021-05-12 accessed on 22nd October 2021.

-Solar flares of the size needed to trigger an aurora occur rarely.
+Solar flares of the size needed to give a Dst of >200nT to trigger an aurora occur rarely.
 To get a feel for how rarely, and attempt some model for prediction, one needs to look at the bigger picture.

 The image below shows the relationship between the Sun’s sunspot activity, as measured by the SSN, and the geomagnetic activity, measured by Kp.
 SSN is the Smooth Sunspot Number and is described elsewhere on this site.
 It ranges from zero (at the start and end of cycle) to around 250 (at the peak mid-cycle).
 Actually, the last two cycles have peaked at about 170.